silviamaggi/smd-com/_posts/2017-01-09-the-berlin-fascination.md

 Changes and renovations didn’t erase the memories of Berlin’s history and legacy.
 Sections of the Wall, memorials and museums are a constant reminder of the past.

 Stories and facts are still discussed, and passed on to the younger generations.
-We even participated in a fascinating [talk](https://www.circus-berlin.de/de/Veranstaltung/the-circus-talks-4/?instance_id=367){:target="_blank" rel="noopener"} at the hotel we stayed.
+We even participated in a fascinating talk at the hotel we stayed.

 I can’t put into words what I like so much about Berlin; probably I’ll figure it out one day.